Comparison of correlation-based measures of concordance in terms of asymptotic variance: Optimal concordance-inducing distributions

 \subsection{Asymptotic variance for fundamental and Fr\'echet copulas}

-We consider the case when $\mathcal D \subset \mathcal C_2$ is a set of fundamental copulas $M$, $\Pi$ and $W$, or their mixtures.
+We first consider the case when $\mathcal D \subset \mathcal C_2$ is a set of fundamental copulas $M$, $\Pi$ and $W$, or their mixtures since these copulas play important roles in the discussion of the best and worst asymptotic variances.
 By radial symmetry of these copulas, the optimal shift $\mu_\ast$ is zero and thus it suffices to consider standardized concordance-inducing distributions in $\mathcal G_4$.

-\begin{definition}[Fr\'echet copula] A bivariate \emph{Fr\'echet copula} is defined by
+\begin{definition}[Fr\'echet copula] A bivariate Fr\'echet copula is defined by

-where $\Delta_3=\{(p_1,p_2,p_3)\in \IR_{+}^3: p_1+p_2+p_3=1\}$ is the standard unit simplex on $\IR^3$.
+where $\Delta_3=\{(p_1,p_2,p_3)\in \IR^3: p_{1},\,p_{2},\,p_{3}\geq 0,\,p_1+p_2+p_3=1\}$ is the standard unit simplex on $\IR^3$.
 The set of all Fr\'echet copulas is denoted by $\mathcal C^{\operatorname{F}}= \{C_{\bp}^{\operatorname{F}}: \bp \in \Delta_3\}$. \end{definition}

-In addition to their financial applications, Fr\'echet copulas can be used to approximate bivariate copulas; see \citet{yang2006bivariate}.
+In addition to their financial applications, Fr\'echet copulas can be used to approximate bivariate copulas; see \cite{yang2006bivariate}.
 Moreover, for any $G \in \mathcal G_4$, the transformed rank correlation $\kappa_G$ can take any value in $[-1,1]$ since, by Proposition~\ref{prop:properties:g:transformed:correlations} Part~\ref{item:linearity:kappa:g}, it holds that

 The following proposition is an immediate consequence from Proposition~\ref{prop:basic:properties:asymptotic:variance} Part~\ref{item:fundamental:copulas:asymptotic:variance}.

 \begin{proposition}[Optimal asymptotic variances for fundamental copulas] Let $\mathcal H\subseteq \mathcal G_4$. \begin{enumerate} \item $\underline\sigma_{\ast}^2(\mathcal H,\{\Pi\})=\overline\sigma_{\ast}^2(\mathcal H,\{\Pi\})=1$ and $\underline G_\ast(\mathcal H,\{\Pi\})=\overline G_\ast(\mathcal H,\{\Pi\})=\mathcal H$. \item Suppose $\mathcal D=\{M\}$, $\{W\}$ or $\{M,W\}$.
 Then